Summer time blues.

 Soak a face cloth or hand towel in cold lavender infused water.
 Drape this towel or cloth around your neck. or put it on your face.
 I was surprised that it stayed cool for as long as it did and you get a hint of lavender in the air as well.

 Use a sleep mask.
 I really battle to sleep at night because of the heat and it doesn't help that it only gets dark at 10pm.
 To combat this, I use a sleep mask, but I use a lavender infused sleep mask, so not only does it create darkness for me, but the lavender scent eases my frustration and helps to make me sleepy.
-To see the mask I am referring to, click here: Zhu Zhu sleep mask
+To purchase a lavender sleep mask, click here.

 Vitamin D. One thing the summer time does offer us that is of great use is Vitamin D!
 Take full advantage of the sunshine in order to get your daily dose of vitamin D.